ALASKA SPECIFIC RESOURCES

-This video provides an overview of the multiple challenges victims face when pursuing safety and justice in Alaska, including geographic, climatic, and jurisdictional realities.
+Video 1: Responding to Survivors of Violence, this video provides an overview of the multiple challenges victims face when pursuing safety and justice in Alaska, including geographic, climate, and jurisdictional realities.
 Traditional values, local customs, cultural practices, and trauma-informed care help victims to heal and serve to promote the well-being of communities.
-(OVC)

-This video focuses on community-driven responses to victims in Alaska villages.
+Video 2: First Responders to Victims of Crime, focuses on community-driven responses to victims in Alaska villages.
 Although many challenges remain, well-coordinated responses that integrate tribal- and community-based approaches with other resources are changing outcomes for victims and communities.
-(OVC)

-This video illustrates the multidisciplinary approach that brings together a range of professions to ensure timely, comprehensive, and victim-centered responses.
+Video 3: A Healing Journey for Alaska Natives Video 3 Multidisciplinary Response to Victims of Violence, illustrates the multidisciplinary approach that brings together a range of professions to ensure timely, comprehensive, and victim-centered responses.
 Teams must be flexible and responsive to the range of short- and long-term needs of Alaska Native victims, including cultural, emotional, physical, and geographic needs.
-(OVC)

 Video 4: A Healing Journey for Alaska Natives Video 4 Community Responses with Victims and Offenders, highlights holistic and community-based approaches to victims and offenders.
 It also addresses the significant impact historical trauma has had on some Alaska Natives.
 Offenders often return to their homes and communities; therefore, communities must be actively involved in re-entry efforts to ensure the safety of victims and community members.
 (OVC)